Michael-Stout/Capstone-Project-CTU-13-M24-/README.md

 Highlights that by focusing on the top portion of flows ranked by predicted probability, almost all botnet flows are identified with minimal total traffic to review.

-Very similar to the near-vertical rise seen with other high-performing models.
+It is very similar to the near-vertical rise seen with other high-performing models.

 ![Gains Chart: NaiveBayes](./plots/S5_gains_NaiveBayes.png)